raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 implemented, requires clients to be disconnected.
-For example, some software is implemented such that it reads a configuration file at startup, and changing the server's configuration entails modifiying the configuration file and then killing and restarting the server software, which generally entails a loss of network connections.
+For example, some software is implemented such that it reads a configuration file at startup, and changing the server's configuration entails modifying the configuration file and then killing and restarting the server software, which generally entails a loss of network connections.